azazellochg/em_health/docs/installation.rst

 .. image:: /_static/HM_export.png

-2. [Recommended] Compress output XML using GZIP (`gzip file.xml`) and transfer file.xml.gz to Linux.
+2. [Recommended] Transfer file.xml.gz to Linux and compress it using GZIP (`gzip file.xml`).
 This reduces the file size >10 times.
 3. Configure instruments in `instruments.json`.
 See `help <settings.html>`_ for details
 4. Import data (this may take a few minutes depending on the number of parameters and amount of data):